 - Rafael Medical SafeFlo

 Retrievable IVC filters are usually made of metals that are non-magnetic.
 For example, Bard’s IVC filter is made of Nitinol or nickel-titanium alloy.
 Cook’s IVC filters are made of Conichrome or cobalt chromium-nickel molybdenum iron alloy.

 An IVC filter generally will be placed just below your kidneys using a catheter to deploy the IVC filter.
 A vascular surgeon or cardiologist will administer a local anesthetic, numb the insertion site, and insert a catheter into your groin via a small incision into your large vein.

 The catheter is used under x-rays to guide the placement of the IVC filter in your inferior vena cava below your kidneys.
 The filter is then deployed.
 After deployment, the catheter is removed and your groin incision is bandaged.

-Similar to filter insertion, removing your IVC filter is done under x-ray and using a catheter with a snare.
+Similar to filter insertion, removing your IVC filter is done under an x-ray and using a catheter with a snare.
 The catheter snare hooks onto the end of your IVC filter, which is then covered in a sheath and then removed from your body.

 Generally, the longer a retrievable IVC filter has been in place, the more difficult it becomes to remove.
 The most common reasons an IVC filter cannot be removed are it becomes lodged in the wall of the inferior vena cava or the filter becomes filled with large blood clots.